JJ/hoborg/README.md

 hoborg
 ======

-A dieselpunk novel with Spanish-created robot hobos in a balcanized America at the beginning of the XX century.
+A dieselpunk novel with a Spanish-created robot hobo in a balkanized America at the beginning of the XX century.

 The novel is completed and [available in Amazon.com for a dollar](https://www.amazon.com/dp/B00ED084BK/ref=as_li_ss_til?tag=perltutobyjjmere&camp=0&creative=0&linkCode=as4&creativeASIN=B00ED084BK&adid=1HG3N2ZNW9C40MFDC9WP&)